mkatfi/push_swap/README.md

 ---

-## Contributions

-This project is part of the 1337 School curriculum and is intended for educational purposes.
-Contributions are not accepted, but feel free to fork and experiment with it!

 ---

-## Author

-Developed by **mkatfi** as part of the curriculum at **1337 School**, a member of the 42 Network.

----

-## License

-This project is subject to the rules and policies of 1337 School.
-Redistribution or plagiarism is strictly prohibited.

----

-## Acknowledgments

-Special thanks to 1337 School for their innovative approach to learning and for fostering an environment that challenges students to grow and excel.

----
 ```
-SUMMARY = The project will make you sort data on a stack, with a limited set of instructions, using the lowest number of actions.
-To succeed you will have to manipulate various types of algorithms and choose the most appropriate solution for an optimized data sorting.

 RULES = The game is composed of 2 stacks named A and B.
 To start with:
 A contains a random number of either positive or negative numbers without any duplicates.